 Hundrets of intricate details will draw the viewer deeper and deeper into the image and thus will recreate the whole experience of being there at the very moment.

-Take a look at the enlargement of the image and allow yourself to be immersed in a Scottish woodland in autumn…
+Take a look at the enlargements of the image and enjoy being immersed in a Scottish woodland in autumn…